 But to my dismay found they were fully booked a waiting list.
 Then found an art group which turned out you had to apply for a job, fill out an application form, and wait for an interview and then they would make a decision.
 After looking at the membership it occurred to me it was made up of BA artists and would stand no chance of getting in.
 Plus I felt the public don’t care if the artist has a BA degree or not it comes down if they like the painting or not.

 The decision to make the big step to the unknown

 So fuck it will do it myself and hire the gallery myself.

 The gallery space was too large for one artist and space was fully booked until the following year, this gave me time to find other artists to share the space.

 I approached Karen about the idea and sharing this with the other artists in her store, and name the show after her store, thought this would help promote her store along with the other artists.
 She loved the idea and so I booked the gallery for Summer 2017.

 Please take a look at our short film of our Summer Exhibition 2017

 Unfortunately for several reasons out of Karen’s control the business failed and closed down soon afterwards.
 However, I carried on with the exhibition plans this did not deter me with my goal.

-I posted on Facebook if anybody would wish to join us and out from this Paul Turner replied and it was apparent he was on the same wavelength.
+I posted on Facebook if anybody would wish to share with me and out from this Paul Turner replied and it was apparent he was on the same wavelength, along with several other artists.

 Paul & I met chatted about the plans and out of this the name Core Collective was born.
 With Paul’s help, he designed the logo and promotional posters.
 Including the Core Collective statement.